go-goyave/goyave/v6_CHANGELOG.md

 - slog:
   - global default logger
   - context integration.
 The logger is now stored and distributed through the context.
 The logger is added to the server's base context
+  - skip the log earlier if log level not enabled for better performance
 - server:
   - added options for MaxHeaderValueCount and DisableClientPriority
   - Config accessor removed